NDP fun packs ranked

 Image Credit: NDPeeps

-Say bye-bye to the typical shades of red and white with the NDP 2009 fun pack.
-I mean, we were presented with literally every shade of the rainbow.
+In 2009, we bade farewell to the typical shades of red and white with the NDP 2009 fun pack.
+The fun pack was a reminder of just how colourful and diverse Singapore is, and we were presented with literally every shade of the rainbow.
 The bags were a huge hit that year thanks to their versatility.
-You can sling them, remove the front flap for a tote bag moment, or swap them for endless colour combinations.
+You could sling them across your body, remove the front flap for a tote bag moment, or swap them for endless colour combinations.

-Goodies included a heart lightstick to wave during the parade, which we thought was cute.
-An iconic year if you ask me.
+Goodies included a cute heart lightstick that you could wave during the parade.
+An iconic year if you ask us.

 Design: 4/5